legrcharles/EchoLibAndroid/README.md

-# ddf-mockablelib-android
+# ddf-echo-android

-## add mockablelib to your app
+## add echo to your app

 in your settings.gradle add
 ```
-include ':mockablelib'
+include ':echo'
-project(':mockablelib').projectDir = new File(settingsDir, 'absolute/or/relative/path/to/mockablelib')
+project(':echo').projectDir = new File(settingsDir, 'absolute/or/relative/path/to/mockablelib')
 ```

 then in your build.gradle (app) in section *dependencies* add this line
 ```
-implementation project(':mockablelib')
+implementation project(':echo')
 ```

 **use Gradle Sync**